Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: CPU Bottleneck in LLM Inference

-\textbf{CPU and GPU utilizations.} Figure~\ref{fig:cpu-utilization-4v8-gpu} shows that while all configurations occasionally approach full CPU usage, the duration of saturation is what primarily drives CPU-induced latency.
+\textbf{CPU and GPU utilizations.} \Cref{fig:cpu-utilization-4v8-gpu} shows that while all configurations occasionally approach full CPU usage, the duration of saturation is what primarily drives CPU-induced latency.
 With only 5 cores, the system remains near 100\% utilization for extended periods (up to 100 seconds in the 4-GPU setting), causing preprocessing tasks to queue and resulting in the highest end-to-end latency.
 Increasing the CPU allocation to 8, 16, and 32 cores still produces brief spikes in utilization, but these peaks are much shorter, allowing the threads to drain quickly and preventing starvation of the GPU launch path.
 The 8-GPU configuration exhibits similar behavior, and although the CPU can momentarily reach full utilization even with 64 cores, these events last only for short intervals.

-Furthermore, Figure~\ref{fig:cpu-gpu-utilization} confirms our claim that CPU tasks make the GPU idle with low utilization.
+Furthermore, \Cref{fig:cpu-gpu-utilization} confirms our claim that CPU tasks leave the GPU underutilized.
 Providing sufficient CPU resources enables the GPU to operate at maximum efficiency, allowing the work to be completed more quickly (as reflected in the shorter time span shown in the figure).
 Along with the latency results, the utilization traces clearly show that CPU oversubscription leads to GPU stalls, causing latency jumps during LLM request serving.
-Both CPU \& GPU utilizations are measured under 8 RPS with 114k-token sequences.
-Utilization traces are shown for Llama only; Qwen exhibits qualitatively similar patterns and is omitted for brevity.
+Both CPU and GPU utilizations are measured under 8 RPS with 114k-token sequences.
+Utilization traces are shown for Llama only; Qwen3-30B exhibits qualitatively similar patterns and is omitted for brevity.

 \textbf{Takeaways.} In multi-request LLM serving pipelines, tokenization adds substantial pressure on the CPU, and this often causes end-to-end latency to be limited not by GPU throughput but by the CPU's ability to perform tokenization and kernel scheduling on time.
 Under concurrent load, these CPU bottlenecks delay kernel launches, stall preprocessing pipelines, and leave GPUs underutilized.
-The attacker--victim experiment demonstrates that allocating sufficient CPU resources is crucial for achieving high serving performance, particularly under high-RPS or long-context workloads where tokenization dominates the critical path.
+The attacker--victim experiment shows that allocating sufficient CPU resources is crucial for achieving high serving performance, particularly under high-RPS or long-context workloads where tokenization dominates the critical path.